-- Diversity Resource Center: Resources include Talking to Our Children About Racism and Diversity, a brochure that helps parents and children talk together about racism, prejudice, and diversity, and All Together Now, a diversity curriculum for teachers of young children.
+- The Leadership Conference: Resources include Talking to Our Children About Racism and Diversity, a brochure that helps parents and children talk together about racism, prejudice, and diversity, and All Together Now, a diversity curriculum for teachers of young children.
 1629 K Street, NW, 10th fl, Washington, DC 20006.

 - Early Childhood Equity Alliance: Bilingual educational organization that nurtures and connects people engaged in racial and social justice education and action with and for young children, families, and communities.
 1403 34th Ave., Seattle, WA 98122; (206) 324-4744.